vincentleone/SimpleSchool/usermanual.md

 - Press the gear icon on the top right to update event details.
 - Press the class type, enter the lecture topic and covered chapters, and add a file if desired.
 - Press Save to update the class or Cancel to discard changes.

+## Navigating Calendar
+To view other weeks that are not visible on the current calendar:
+- Press the current month and year dropdown on the top left of the calendar
+- Select the desired date.
+To return to the current date:
+- Press the Today button on the top right of the calendar.

+## Troubleshooting
+Calendar is not showing class that has been added:
+- If this occurs, refresh the page on your browser.
+- If refreshing does not work, ensure that you are viewing the calendar at the date/time that the class occurs.